leptonai/leptonai/misc/tuna/tuna-user-guide.md

 └──────────────────────────────────────┴────────────────────────────┴─────────────────────────────────────┴─────────────┴────────────────┴──────────┴──────────────────┴────────────────────┘
 ```

-After training is complete, the state changes to `Ready`.
+Once the training is complete, the state will change to `Ready`.

 ```bash
 lep tuna list